 Some posts on Travel Past 50 may contain affiliate links.
 If you buy something through one of those links, we may earn a small commission.
 As an Amazon associate, we earn from qualifying purchases.

 The second stupa is a longish walk down a stone stairway a few hundred meters down the hill.
 While not as impressive as the Grand Stupa, the Stupa Number 2 does show off a circular fence around the stupa itself which is decorated with dozens of individual carved designs of animals, mythological scenes, and just pure design.

 Stupa Number 3, back up the hill from Number two, features a balustrade, and a structure atop the dome.
 The Relics of Sariputra and Mahamoggallana, the disciples of the Buddha are said to have been placed in Stupa Number 3.

 I visited the Buddhist Monuments at Sanchi on an easy day trip from Bhopal, where we were attending an Adventure Travel Trade Association conference.
-It’s a drive of about 40 kilometers and, India traffic being what it is, takes the better part of an hour.
+(Read our story about the crafts of Central India and places to visit in Bhopal.)
+It's a drive of about 40 kilometers and, India traffic being what it is, takes the better part of an hour.
 The visit itself will also be about an hour, depending on how long you stop to take photos.